 A word in advance: for climbing plant support systems, there is no real alternative to stainless steel.
 Other material often causes damage of some sort.
 Wire rope technology from FassadenGrün is exclusively made of high grade stainless steel.
 We offer five different construction designs: easy, light, medium, heavy, and massive.
 Basically, all of our pre-assembled wire rope systems are available in these five styles, classifying them into different forms of design, wall distance, load capacity and price.
 Which style fits to which climbing plant is shown on the climbing plant pages.

 Many applications can be satisfied by FassadenGrün with the purchase of ready-made kits, as opposed to buying a collection of individual parts.
 Such pre-assembled cable sets are suitable for all wall types with the exception of: insulated walls (ETICS), cladding, and thin-walled concrete elements.
 Alternatives can be found for these cases.
 Very big greening fields should and can be grouped into several smaller fields, next to each other.
 This makes the use of standardized wire rope systems easier.

-When necessary, you can also modify and maximize basic turfing formats by ordering components in addition to kits.
+When necessary, you can also modify and maximize basic growing formats by ordering components in addition to kits.
 Let FassadenGrün advise you on how to broaden and enlarge a greening.
 If you don’t see your solution, you can then look in the overview of Climbing Plants.
-You may find preferred arrangements for many cases; whether you want more dense or spartan, horizontal, or vertical forms.
+You may find preferred arrangements for many cases, depending on preference for more dense or spartan, horizontal, or vertical forms.
 With this knowledge, you can put your own original sets together in the "Individual Parts" section.
 The mounts themselves should have approximately the same wall distances as a comparable wire rope system.